(Editorial Note: The person profiled in the article has asked for anonymity for fear of retaliation. We have changed the person’s name to Samantha.)

 Last year, in Mountain View, the landlord lobbying group tried to repeal renter protections through a ballot measure that CAA and others actually framed as a good thing for tenants.
 Fortunately, the disingenuous effort failed to get enough signatures.
 Mayor Lenny Siegel said in a strongly worded statement: “Mountain View voters were not fooled by the apartment owners’ deceptive campaign to place the sneaky repeal on the ballot.”

-“It was another example of CAA’s power,” she says.
+“It was another example of CAA’s power,” she told me.
 “It was a joke.
 At that moment, it became clear to me that getting anything through the City Council was going to be next to impossible.”

-“We just need a little more empathy in California,” says Ioffee.
+“We just need a little more empathy in California,” said Samantha.
 “We’d live in a much better place.”